lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 In addition to the classic EUF-CMA game, we also consider a “cross-protocol” version of the EUF-CMA game that is relevant to hybrids.
 Specifically, we want to consider a modified version of the EUF-CMA game where the attacker has access to either a signing oracle over the two component algorithms in isolation, `Trad.Sign()` and `ML-DSA.Sign()`, and attempts to fraudulently present them as a composite, or where the attacker has access to a composite signing oracle and then attempts to split the signature back into components and present them to either `ML-DSA.Verify()` or `Trad.Verify()`.

 In the case of Composite ML-DSA, a specific message forgery exists for a cross-protocol EUF-CMA attack, namely introduced by the prefix construction used to construct the to-be-signed message representative `M'`.
 This applies to use of individual component signing oracles with fraudulent presentation of the signature to a composite verification oracle, and use of a composite signing oracle with fraudulent splitting of the signature for presentation to component verification oracle(s) of either `ML-DSA.Verify()` or `Trad.Verify()`.
 In the first case, an attacker with access to signing oracles for the two component algorithms can sign `M’` and then trivially assemble a composite.
-In the second case, the message `M’` (containing the composite domain separator) can be presented as having been signed by a standalone component algorithm.
+In the second case, the message `M’` (containing the composite signature) can be presented as having been signed by a standalone component algorithm.
 However, use of the context string for domain separation enables Weak Non-Separability and auditable checks on hybrid use, which is deemed a reasonable trade-off.
 Moreover and very importantly, the cross-protocol EUF-CMA attack in either direction is foiled if implementers strictly follow the prohibition on key reuse presented in {{sec-cons-key-reuse}} since there cannot exist simultaneously composite and non-composite signers and verifiers for the same keys.

 ### Implications of multiple encodings {#sec-cons-multiple-encodings}